Last Updated on

 Unfortunately, Ekijeri died a few years later.
 Around this time, a flock of Japanese immigrants settled down in Davao City and even established an elementary school there.
 Masay’s mother and sister–who married a photographer–decided to join the thriving Japanese community.
 Soon, Masay followed suit.

-In Davao, Masay became a beloved teacher of children who were learning the Japanese language.
+In Davao, Masay became a beloved teacher of children who was learning the Japanese language.
 It was also during this time when she first met her future husband–a Filipino named Vicente Almazan.
 Together, they had eight children, the youngest of which–Ahimoto Joseph–enlisted in the US Navy after the war.

 To support his young family, Vicente decided to leave Davao for his hometown–San Narciso, Zambales–where he farmed rice and other crops in a one-and-a-half hectare land he shared with his cousin.